 What is tongue thrust?

-Tongue thrusting is the habit of pushing your tongue forward between the upper and lower teeth when you swallow.
+Tongue thrust is the negative oral habit of pushing your tongue forward between the upper and lower teeth when you swallow.
 The proper positioning for the tongue is for the tip to push against the gum above the back of your upper front teeth.
-Tongue thrust is also called “reverse swallow” or “immature swallow” and is one of the common Orofacial Myofunctional Disorder (OMD).
+Tongue thrust is also called “reverse swallow” or “immature swallow” and is one of the most common Orofacial Myofunctional Disorder (OMD).

 Some of the causes of tongue thrust include: